lizmat/raku-all-modules/retupmoca/P6-Compress-Zlib/README.md

     Returns true if the end of the data stream has been reached.
 In this case, you can do nothing more that's useful with this object.

+ -  `bytes-left( --> Int)`

+    After an `.inflate` object is `.finished`, this will return the number of bytes in the last input buffer that were "past the end" of the compressed data stream.

+    Usually used when you're interested in any data that comes after the compressed stream.

  -  `inflate(Buf $data --> Buf)`